RockefellerArchiveCenter/bits_and_bytes/_posts/2017-02-09-project-electron-january-update.md

 I’ve written about our work in some detail because I feel strongly that this kind of user-driven process is something that archivists can and should be doing a lot more of.
 Recently, there’s been a lot of emphasis in the archival profession on archivists learning hard technical skills like writing code.
 While it’s never a bad idea to have a robust and diverse professional toolbox, this emphasis has, I think, created an unfortunate divide in the profession between archivists who are “tech-savvy” and those who aren’t.
 In my estimation, this divide has hindered the development of a common language to talk about technology and the people it serves in the context of archival principles.

 User-centered design processes, such as the ones described above, present a common language to bridge that gap.
-You don’t need to write code to do this work (and you don&#8217;t need to use exactly the same processes as we did), you just need to listen, think critically and empathetically, and write clearly.
+You don’t need to write code to do this work (and you don't need to use exactly the same processes as we did), you just need to listen, think critically and empathetically, and write clearly.
 Those are all things any good archivist should be equipped to do, and do well.